iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 },
 ```

-Above code will take care of dragging head for second and consecutive times.
-It will make sure that the heads starts from new position.
+The above code will take care of dragging head for second and consecutive times.
+It will make sure that the heads start from a new position.

 ### Set up onPanResponderMove

 This is the fun part.
-We will take the first head from the array using `heads[0]` and set it's position to the `dx` and `dy`.
+We will take the first head from the array using `heads[0]` and set its position to the `dx` and `dy`.
 These two are position difference dragged in X and Y direction.
-It can be acquared from second parameter of the callback.
+It can be acquired from the second parameter of the callback.

 We just took care of dragging the first head and now it's time to create that trailing effect.
 We will take the remaining heads and use `Animated.sequence()`.
-It takes an array of animation that get's executed sequentially.
+It takes an array of animation that gets executed sequentially.

 The first is to delay the animation for consecutive heads.
 The delay will be longer as the count of head increases, hence we multiply by index.
-After that, we will move the head to dragged position using nice string animation.
-The delay will make sure the last head gets springed at end, hence the trailing effect.
+After that, we will move the head to the dragged position using nice string animation.
+The delay will make sure the last head gets sprung at the end, hence the trailing effect.
 Let's look at code to better understand this.

 ```js
       onPanResponderMove: (event, { dx, dy }) => {